Martha Jefferson Randolph: Later years and death (1826–1836)

 She had a little income from her father's estate and lived "on the edge of poverty".
 Wanting to ensure successful careers for her family, which included her sons-in-law, she looked to Margaret Bayard Smith, who helped family members procure positions that led to successful careers in Washington.
 For instance, Nicholas Trist, her son-in-law, was secured the position with Henry Clay, the Secretary of State under President John Quincy Adams.

 After Jefferson's death, Randolph lived with Thomas, her eldest son, at Tufton.
 She stayed at the home of her daughter Ellen and son-in-law Joseph Coolidge in Boston from October 1826 to May 1828.
 She had her two youngest children with her.
-She then went to her husband in June 1828 and was at his bedside when he died on the 20th of that month.
+She then went to her husband in June 1828 and reconciled with him.
+She was at his bedside when he died on the 20th of that month.